 As you can see below we show a project with the function of our software plus a short sentence.
 The slogan is also comprehensible for people who don’t know what SDK means: “Text Recognition for your Mobile Device!”

 2. Target Personas

-Obviously, I know — but there is one big difference between products and softwares.
-Usually you don’t buy a software on the first visit because you want to make sure that it’s the right choice for you.
+Obviously, I know — but there is one big difference between the marketing of physical products and software.
+Usually, you don’t buy software on the first visit because you want to make sure that it’s the right choice for you.
 Thus the companies provide a free trial.

-Visuals are the best way to create easy understandable content and to make a software visible – no matter which visuals.
+Visuals are the best way to create easily understandable content and to make software visible – no matter which visuals.
 Three days after reading 65% of the information will be remembered if there is an image paired to it, otherwise it’s just about 10%.
-As I mentioned earlier it’s hard to explain a software to different target audiences but visuals are perfect for it.
-As we already know, a software isn’t a product you can take nice images of – it’s not physical.
+As I mentioned earlier it’s hard to explain the software to different target audiences but visuals are perfect for it.
+As we already know, the software isn’t a product you can take nice images of – it’s not physical.
 You could make a package design or a fantasy 3d-object of it but it will not explain the core product.

-So we have four different ways to explain the software.
-The icons, the images for potential use cases, the graphics e.g. for the work process and last but not least the videos for the lazy ones ;) .
+So we have four different ways to explain an application in software marketing.
+The icons, the images for potential use cases, the graphics e.g. for the work process, and last but not least the videos for the lazy ones.
 To be honest who doesn’t like to watch videos.

 Graphics, Graphics and more Graphics